 Madrid 3-Day Itinerary

-A compact but balanced first-time Madrid trip, combining the historic center, classic plazas, major art museums, Retiro Park, and a final day around the Royal Palace district before departure.
+A balanced first-time Madrid trip, combining the historic center, classic plazas, major art museums, Retiro Park, and a final day around the Royal Palace district before departure.
 It is designed for travelers who want a classic city-break route with strong landmarks, traditional food stops, and manageable pacing.
 For a longer stay, see the Madrid 4-day itinerary or Madrid 5-day itinerary, or expand into a wider route with the Spain 7-day itinerary.

-Duration: 3 days Pace: Balanced Group: Couple Budget: Midrange
+Duration: 3 days Pace: Balanced Budget: Midrange

 Route at a glance